EmmaJane22/memory-game/README.md

 ### Game Page

 - The game page features the same colour scheme for consistency.
-- It has the same small navigation bar at the top of the page, enabling users to easily naviagate back to the instructions or restart the game.
+- It has the same small navigation bar at the top of the page, enabling users to easily navigate back to the instructions or restart the game.
 - The links have a hover feature which causes them to change from black to white when the user hovers their cursor over them.

 ![NavBar image](assets/readme-images/nav-bar.jpg)